Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 Sending [connection request bytes](#Connection_Request_Byte_link) and listening for a [connection acknowledgement byte](#Connection_Acknowledgement_Byte_link) will not time out and continue indefinitely until a [connection acknowledgement byte](#Connection_Acknowledgement_Byte_link) is received.

-[Fig. 2_1_en] (Receiver sending a connection request to the Sender and waiting for connection acknowledgement)

 ##### Sender: